 2012.
 “An Unlikely Success: Peru’s Top-Down Participatory Budgeting Experience,” Journal of Public Deliberation 8(2), Article 4.

 Voice and Vote: Decentralization and Participation in Post-Fujimori Peru.
 Stanford University Press.
 2011.
+(Reviewed in Perspectives on Politics and Comparative Political Studies)

 “Does Participatory Governance Matter?
 Exploring the Nature and Impact of Participatory Reform,” co-authored with Brian Wampler.
 Woodrow Wilson International Center for Scholars, Washington, DC.
 September 2011.